Syrql/TurnMarket/README.md

 [![forthebadge](http://forthebadge.com/images/badges/built-with-love.svg)](http://forthebadge.com)

 TurnMarket is a plugin that will change items at different defined times.
 You can buy or sell item.
 You can all edit the plugin in ``config.yml`` file.
+Each time the market runs, new items are selected and displayed in a menu.
+It is therefore possible to buy and resell objects.
+The interfaces are all modifiable, at each rotation, new items are randomly selected from the ``config.yml`` file

 ## Synopsis